Tizanidine Addiction and Abuse

 Withdrawal signs can appear when the drug is suddenly stopped.
 Just like with any substance that works on the central nervous system.
 Anytime you wish to stop taking the drug, first talk with your doctor about a tapering down schedule.

 Although Tizanidine withdrawal syndrome is a potential long-term side effect of stopping the medication, it is not common.
 Rare withdrawal symptoms can include:

 Tizanidine abuse needs formal treatment to avoid any withdrawal symptoms.
 First, talk with your prescribing doctor or a treatment center about the best option for your situation.

 You may need to undergo a medically supervised detox.
 The detox need will depend on the length and severity of the misuse.
 It will also depend on other medical conditions that may be present.

 Do not try to stop taking the drug on your own.
 Doing so suddenly can be dangerous for you both physically and mentally.
 It can also lead to serious withdrawal effects.

-Professional treatment can provide the therapies you’ll need to get on the track to recovery.
+Professional treatment paired with psychotherapy for drug addiction can help you get the help you need to get on the track to recovery.
 Discuss your situation when you speak to healthcare professionals; they are there to help.
-Contact your doctor or Laguna Shores Recovery for more information.
+Contact Laguna Shores Recovery for more information.